Skip navigation

 What do the results mean?

-If one or more of the tests indicate MG, your provider will probably start you on a treatment plan.
-With treatment, most people with MG can significantly improve their muscle weakness and have a normal or nearly normal quality of life.
-Treatment options include:
+If one or more of the tests show that you have MG, your provider will work with you on a treatment plan.
+Treatments can help reduce your symptoms and improve muscle weakness.
+The treatment options may include:

 • Medicines.
-There are different kinds of medicines used to help improve muscle strength.
+Different medicines are used to help improve muscle strength and/or decrease your body's immune system responses.

 • Surgery.
-Your provider may recommend surgical removal of the thymus gland, which is often abnormal in people with MG.
+Your provider may recommend surgical removal of your thymus gland, which is often abnormal in people with MG.
 The procedure can reduce symptoms, even in people without thymus tumors.

 Is there anything else I need to know about MG testing?